dragonchain/dragonchain/docs/usage/permissioning.md

 ### API Resources and Permission Names

-The following are the available api resources exposed via Dragonchain RESTful
+The following are the available api resources exposed via the Dragonchain RESTful API:
-API:

 - `api_keys` : Operations related to dragonchain api keys
 - `blocks` : Operations related to blocks on the chain